javacc21/javacc21/README.md

 ## Preprocessor

-JavaCC 21 now has a preprocessor that is basically identical to the preprocessor in Microsoft's C# programming language.
+JavaCC 21 now has a preprocessor that is quite similar to the preprocessor in Microsoft's C# programming language.
 It only implements the `#define/#undef` and `#if/#elif/#else/#endif` constructs that are used to conditionally turn on and off ranges of lines in the input file.
 See [here](https://javacc.com/2021/02/01/javacc-21-has-a-preprocessor/) for more information.

 ## Tree Building